alextok/dbsc-discussions/README.md

 ## 6/11/2024

+**Optimized diagram:** The team discussed the DBSC key chaining performance optimization with a focus on the start session.
+They agreed that the start session approach was acceptable and planned to document it.
+If any objections appear, we will discuss them accordingly.

+The team agreed that caching IDP-specific helpers on any response from IDP should be acceptable.

+[Sameera/Sasha] Need to review [the public Local Key Helper diagram](#idp-calls-a-public-local-key-helper) to check if the new changes are needed.

+**Proposal for publishing on DBSC:** The team plans to draft a proposal for the key chaining to be published on the DBSC, aiming to gather feedback from third parties.

+[Sameera/Kristian] Should start to work on publshing this spec publicly on DBSC.

+**Concerns on Protocol Complexity:** The team expressed concerns about the complexity of creating a generic protocol, suggesting a need to review the overall architecture to ensure it remains manageable.

+**Session refresh for inactive device optimization:** The team debated various approaches for handling refresh sessions, including using workload request and the potential use of a JavaScript API.
 MS informed the group that GitHub issues were opened.
+The team discussed the importance of performance and the potential impact of making optional ability to deliver fresh JWTs for refreshing session.

 We agreed that the nonce pre-fetch issue is the responsibility of the Local Key Helper.

 [Sameera/Sasha] Need to document this.

-**Optimized diagram.** Google had a chance to review the optimized diagram.
-Google was okay with the optimized key chaining diagram.
-We agreed to start documenting the optimized scheme as the current POR.

-Google also is ok that IDP can cache local key helper on any response.

-[Sameera/Sasha] Need to adjust [the public Local Key Helper diagram](#idp-calls-a-public-local-key-helper) and start the publishing process.

-[Sameera/Kristian] Should start to work on publshing this spec publicly on DBSC.

-**Session refresh optimization.** We dicussed optimization of the session refresh.
-We agreed that nonce prefetch/caching will be responsoblity of the local key helper.
+[Kristian] will folllow up internally for using workload request and the potential use of a JavaScript API

+**Android and Apple Platform Considerations:** The team discussed the feasibility of implementing key attestation on Windows, Mac, and Android platforms, noting the importance of standard adoption for broader platform support.
+* Windows has all required API.
+* Mac, iOS: we are waiting new shortly.
+* Android: [Kristian] wil start engagement with Android team on producing API attestation API.

+**Local Key Helper Deployment:**  The team agreed :
+1. That the local key helper that comes with browser or OS are special, and will be respected by the browser accodingly.
+2. We need to draft a proposal on deploying and registering local key helpers, aiming to reach a consensus on the approach for both first and third-party implementations.

+[Sasha] will draft the propoposal for Windows.

 ## 6/4/2024